 We haven’t seen this many waterfalls since we lived in New Zealand and we miss that place more than ever!
 So thanks for that, Oregon.
 We appreciate all the amazing waterfalls near Portland.
 We’ve had the chance to see quite a few now and we’re excited to share all of them with you.

 In our opinion when it comes to the United States, Oregon is the land of the waterfalls.
 It seems like wherever you go you find a beautiful hike with a cascading waterfall and an amazing viewpoint.

 Disclosure: This post contains affiliate links which means if you decide to use the links and make a valid purchase, we will receive a small commission at no additional cost to you.
 Thank you <3

 Everything you need to know about Ramona Falls

 Ramona Falls Trail peaked our interest since it was on the way from Portland to Bend and we really wanted to do a waterfall hike near Portland before we left the area.
 Mt Hood alone has tons and once we saw the pictures for Ramona Falls it was a no brainer to do this one.

 It’s a very well kept trail and easy to find your way since a portion of the hike is on the famous Pacific Crest Trail.
 (A famous hike from the southern tip of California right up to the most northern point of Oregon).
-So once you’ve finished the fun Ramona Falls you can say you’ve hiked a portion of the PCT!
+So once you’ve finished hiking Ramona Falls trail you can say you’ve hiked a portion of the PCT as well!